Hyaluronic Acid INCI Sodium Hyaluronate

 Hyaluronic acid is derived from two sources: the comb of a dead rooster (the crest on top of the rooster’s head) or by fermentation of yeast.
 I use hyaluronic acid from the fermentation of yeast and find it to be excellent and beneficial in skin care products.
 I notice immediate softening and moisturizing of the skin when a skin care product is applied containing hyaluronic acid.

 Hyaluronic acid is in every tissue of the human body.
-It retains water for the cells especially the skin.
+It retains water in the cells, especially the skin.
 Hyaluronic acid locks the moisture in the skin.
+There are many skin benefits.

 Reduces the appearance of fine lines